How to get from Lombok to Nusa Penida

 Step 2: Bali to Nusa Penida by Ferry

 While most ferries from Lombok to Bali arrive at Padang Bai, only one ferry company operates from Padang Bai to Nusa Penida.
-Travel time is about an hour from this port.
+Travel time is about 30 minutes from this port.

 You have more choices if you take a ferry to Sanur Port.
 From this port, Nusa Penida is just 30-45 minutes away.